simont77/fakegato-history/README.md

 Remember to return the fakagato service in getServices function if using the accessory API, and if using the platform API include it as a Service as part of your accessory.

 Eve.app requires at least an entry every 10 minutes to avoid holes in the history.
 Depending on the accessory type, fakegato-history may add extra entries every 10 minutes or may average the entries from the plugin and send data every 10 minutes.
 This is done using a single global timer shared among all accessories using fakegato.

-you may opt for managing yourself the Timer by using that constructor :
+You may opt for managing yourself the Timer and disabling the embedded one by using that constructor:
 ```
 	this.loggingService = new FakeGatoHistoryService(accessoryType, Accessory, {size:length,disableTimer:true});
 ```
-then you'll have to addEntry yourself data's every 10min.
+then you'll have to addEntry yourself data every 10min.

 Depending on your accessory type: